inscopix/inscopix-cnmfe/README.md

 | output_filetype | the file types into which the output will be saved (0: footprints saved to a tiff file and traces saved to a csv file, 1: output saved to a h5 file under the keys footprints and traces) | 0 |
 | output_dir_path | path to the directory where output files will be stored | output |

+## Fine-Tuning Inscopix CNMFe Parameters
+To learn more about the effect of each parameter on the algorithm or to determine the best course of action for fine-tuning parameters based on the results obtained, please consult our documentation on Inscopix CNMFe Parameters [here](docs/parameter_tuning.md).

 ## Contribute to Inscopix CNMFe
 For those interested in contributing to this project, please consult our documentation for developers [here](docs/developers_guide.md).